lacontrevoie/rs-short/README.md

 # rs-short

-**Warning:** A few steps are necessary to migrate the database from rs-short 1.x.x.
-Please check the release notes for details.
+> Warning : the code base will need some cleanup (see opened tickets).
+Hopefully, it’s very small so it shouldn’t be so hard.
+You can still use and install the software in its current state without trouble.

 Link shortener in Rust.

-Developed to be as minimalist and lightweight as possible.
+Developed to be as minimal and lightweight as possible.

 Powered by the [Actix](https://actix.rs) framework using (server-side) [Askama](https://github.com/djc/askama) templates.